junaid1460/v8-perf/turbo/gc.md

               |                  |
 ```

-- two garbage collectors are implemented, each focusing on _young_ and _old_ generation
-  respectively
+### Parallel Scavenger

+[read](https://v8project.blogspot.com/2017/11/orinoco-parallel-scavenger.html)

+- introduced with v8 v6.2 which is part of Node.js v8
 - older v8 versions used Cheney semispace copying garbage collector that divides young
   generation in two equal halves, read more about it [here](../gc.md#tospace-fromspace-memory-exhaustion) TODO fix link once repo rearranged
-- starting with v8 6.2 a parallel scavenger is used to collect the young generation

-### Parallel Scavenger

-[read](https://v8project.blogspot.com/2017/11/orinoco-parallel-scavenger.html)

-- introduced end of 2017 with v8 v6.2 which is part of Node.js v8
 - single threaded scavenger made sense on single-core environments, but at this point Chrome,
   Node.js and thus v8 runs in many multicore scenarios
 - new algorithm similar to the [Halstead semispace copying collector](https://www.cs.cmu.edu/~guyb/papers/gc2001.pdf)